 Single Point Borehole Extensometer -Stainless steel/Fibreglass rod assembly

 One end of the PVC/nylon tube is tightly sealed to the anchor to prevent any leaking of the grout.
-The other end if of the PVC/nylon tube is firmly seated in the reference head assembly.
+The other end of the PVC/nylon tube is firmly seated in the reference head assembly.

 Make sure that the reference head assembly is firmly sealed especially while installing in upwards to horizontally slanting holes to prevent the grout from leaking and entering the reference head assembly.

-Design Engineer should make a note of the field condition and measurement accuracy before deciding the type of connecting rod.
+The design Engineer should make a note of the field condition and measurement accuracy before deciding the type of connecting rod.

-Actual performance of rods is determined by site conditions and it is recommended to conduct some field tests to arrive at a proper conclusion.
+The actual performance of rods is determined by site conditions and it is recommended to conduct some field tests to arrive at a proper conclusion.

 Single Point Borehole Extensometer- Anchor

 Encardio Rite groutable anchor is usually φ 20 mm x 500 mm long and is employed for hard rocks.
-The anchor is placed inside the borehole with a connecting rod of required length and is set in position with the help of cement grout.
+The anchor is placed inside the borehole with a connecting rod of the required length and is set in position with the help of cement grout.
 The connecting rod remains away from the cement grout as it is placed in a PVC/nylon tubing and therefore, can move freely.

+The reinforced bar groutable anchor of diameter 20 mm x 500 mm long is usually used in rock.
 In the case where the groutable anchor has to be installed in a deep borehole, it becomes important to grout in stages.
 This may require some modification in the design.